 2.6.2.4 Train Business Facilities Staff

 As systems and controls evolve, it is incumbent to provide relevant training for facility managers, building operators, and other staff to enable them to operate these systems to their full, energy efficient potential.
 The Company will continue to offer these trainings in 2025, including Building Operator Certification (BOC).
 BOC training gives attendees the skills they need to make their buildings more efficient, healthy, comfortable, and environmentally friendly.
 The BOC program is aligned with the International Organization for Standardization (ISO) for organizations that certify personnel.
 The Company will offer 2 BOC Fundamentals of Energy Efficient Building Operations trainings in 2025.
 In addition, the Company will provide 12 technical webinars in coordination with BOC.
-The webinars offer one hour technical presentations on topics related to energy efficienct building operation practices.
+The webinars offer one-hour technical presentations on topics related to energy efficient building operation practices.

 2.6.2.5 Training for Codes and Standards

-The Rhode Island General Assembly’s recent legislation (H6101/S0855 Sub A) requires Rhode Island’s adoption of the 2024 International Energy Conservation Code (2024 IECC) within three months of publication.
+The Rhode Island General Assembly’s legislation (H6101/S0855 Sub A) requires Rhode Island’s adoption of the 2024 International Energy Conservation Code (2024 IECC) within three months of publication.
 The law requires adoption with no weakening amendments and a plan for 90 percent compliance within six months for residential and commercial new construction and renovations.
 The Company’s Codes & Standards experts are collaborating directly with the Rhode Island Code Commissioner to hold mandatory training for building officials.
 The Company also coordinates closely with the Rhode Island Builders’ Association (RIBA) to promote code awareness and training to its members and partners.
 The National Association of Home Builders, RIBA’s national affiliate, is developing code training curriculum, and Rhode Island will be the first state to use this curriculum when it adopts the 2024 IECC.

-The Company, CLEAResult, local partners (RIBA, RIBOA, AIA, RIAR, RIMPMA), host organizations (lumberyards, Taco Comfort Solutions, Viessmann Manufacturing, Schools, Libraries, Cities/Town Halls, Supply Houses, RNC program participants), and schools (Tech Schools, New England Tech, YouthBuild) will conduct the following activities, at minimum, to train workforce on codes and standards.
+The Company, CLEAResult, local partners (RhodeRhode Island Builders Association (RIBA), Rhode Island Building Officials Association (RIBOA), American Institute of ArchitectsAchitects (AIA), Rhode Island Association of Realtor (RIAR), Rhode Island Master Plumber and Mechanical AssociationAssocation (RIMPMA)), host organizations (lumberyards, Taco Comfort Solutions, Viessmann Manufacturing, Libraries, Cities/Town Halls, Supply Houses, RNC program participants), and schools (Tech Schools, New England Tech, YouthBuild) will conduct the following activities, at minimum, to train workforce on codes and standards.
 These activities include CEU accredited training for building inspectors, builders, developers, architects, engineers, contractors, students, building owners, and real estate agents.

 There is a steep learning curve associated with the new code and Rhode Island Energy will increase training and technical support to help the industry understand and meet the new requirements.